UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 capabilities for geologic data exploration relevant to mineral systems (see [the Macrostrat development website](https://dev2.macrostrat.org)).

-These capabilities will soon be extended to support feedback on geological entities within the system [@sec:feedback].

 Key capabilities that were discussed in the **Milestone 2** report (e.g., single-map views and paleogeographic reconstructions) continue to be developed.
 One small but important addition is hooks to Jataware's raster storage system,